 To celebrate the millennium, events took place over five days including evening entertainment as well as the day of the fair.
 In 2002 a new recipe for the traditional Newburgh Fairing Cake was invented to celebrate the Queen's Golden Jubilee.
 In 2004 Newburgh Fair played an important part in the 700th anniversary celebrations of Newburgh village and was again celebrated over five days.

-The 2017 Newburgh Fair celebrating the Fair’s 40th anniversary will be held on June 24.
-For more information contact Fiona Casey Tel 01257 463837 email firstname.lastname@example.org
+The 41st Newburgh Fair will be held on Saturday 23 June 2018.
+For a history of the revived Newburgh Fair from the 2017 Fair programme click here For more information contact Fiona Casey Tel 01257 463837 email firstname.lastname@example.org

 Douglas Valley Lions Bonfire and fireworks in Red Lion Hotel field at 6.30pm on Sat 5 November 2016